darshak-k/darshak-k/README.md

 <h3 align="center">A passionate CS student located in Montreal, QC</h3>

 - 📚 I'm currently a student at Concordia for Master of Applied Computer Science
-- 👀 I’m interested in computer science 👨‍💻, , and Cricket🏏
+- 👀 I’m interested in computer science 👨‍💻, Games 🎮, and Cricket🏏
 - 📫 Feel free to reach out at: darshak.kachchhi@gmail.com

 <a href="https://github.com/imdeep2905?tab=followers">